 But I became one of the herd and did what I had to do, with a longing in my heart for freedom

-I think social pressure and obligation made me do what I had to do to fit in, I got a job, got married had 2 kids and finally divorced.
-In the search of freedom.
+I think social pressure and obligation made me do what I had to do to fit in, I got a job, got married had 2 kids, and finally divorced.
+In the search for freedom.
 But there were lessons to be learned and before I moved abroad in 2015 I learned quite a few.

 I was denying my true self

 My house in the Netherlands was close to the seashore, and I walked a lot on that shore, staring at the horizon, writing tales of longing for my Dutch website and denying what my soul yearned for.
 To cross that horizon, to discover what lies behind, and to follow my heart.

 Going on vacation 4x a year was not enough.
 I wanted t leave and never return, but I was so scared.

 We live in a world where you do not escape easily, for there are obligations, there is rules and laws, there are prejudice about people that walk away and there is so much to hold us back from being our true self.